Hamanpreet/tinyapp/README.md

 - URL Shortening: Generate short URLs from long ones.
 - URL Redirection: Redirect shortened URLs to their original addresses.
 - User Authentication: Allow users to sign up, log in, and manage their shortened URLs.
+- You made a typo in your URL when creating it?
+You can edit or delete it!

 ## Technologies Used